 The next few seconds were strange, because they seemed to happen in slow-motion and at hyper speed at the same time.
 I had been waiting for an opening in the heavy traffic to make the right-hand turn back onto Main.
 When I saw the opening I quickly accelerated into the street.
 At the same time some unknown traffic obstruction down the street caused a sudden domino affect of seven or eight cars breaking in quick succession.

 The result was that the car in front of me hit the breaks just as I hit the accelerator.
-The result of that was severe front end damage to my dad's car -- so severe that it was undrivable.

 So prom night, dressed up, cruising main, smashed up car -- my life had become a John Hughes movie.